 3 105.75 0.392

-Table 5 showed that the results of measuring the diameter of the astaxanthin SNEDDS using the particle size analyzer resultall formulasof particle size < 200 nm andpolydispersity index showedthe uniformity of size distribution.
+Table 5 showed that the results of measuring the diameter of the Astaxanthin SNEDDS using the particle size analyzer showed thatall formulations had particle size < 200 nm andacceptable polydispersity index indicatinguniformity of size distribution.

-Based on table 5, the results of particle size measurements show that formula 3 produces a smaller particle size than formulas 1 and 2.
-This is influenced byThe surfactant concentration used in formula 3 is greater than formula 1 and formula 2.
-According to the literature the use of a large surfactant concentration can reduceinterfacial tension because the surfactant will surround the oil droplets when emulsified in water so that it will form a nanometer size.
+Based on table 5, the results of particle size measurements show that formula 3 produces smaller particle size than formulas 1 and 2.
+This is influenced bythe surfactant concentration used in formula 3 which is greater than formula 1 and 2.
+According to the literature the use of a large surfactant concentration can reduceinterfacial tension because the surfactant will surround the oil droplets when emulsified in water so that it will form a nanometer particle size.
 The particle sizes of all formulations werein the range of 105 nm -195 nm which falls within the range of SNEDDS particle size with a polydispersity index of 0.272 – 0.392 stating that all formulas haveparticle size uniformity2,11.

 Table 6: The measurement of entrapment efficiency using spectrofotometry UV-VIS